dainst/idai-field/README.md

 ### Mix and match

-All topologies can be combined
+The topologies above can also be combined.

 ```mermaid
 flowchart LR;